 For the transfer application rounds, if the initial differing applications (one or both) were received "on-time", an amended joint application will also be considered "on-time" if received before the "late deadline".
 If the amended joint application is received after the late date, it will be treated as "late".
-The late deadlines for the 2024/25 transfer application process are 2nd December 2023 for secondary and upper applications and 1st February 2024 for reception, junior and middle applications.
-If these dates change, amendments will be published on the admissions web pages at the start of the 2024/25 application process in September 2023.
+The late deadline for the 2025/26 transfer application process is 2 December 2024 for secondary and upper applications and 3 February 2025 for primary, junior and middle applications.
+If these dates change, amendments will be published on the HCC admissions web pages at the start of the 2025/26 application process in September 2024.

-If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested and verified as necessary with the Shared Anti-Fraud Service.
+If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested.

+Fraudulent applications

-Fraudulent applications: The school in liaison with Hertfordshire County Council will do as much as possible to prevent applications being made from fraudulent addresses, including referring cases to the Shared Anti-Fraud service for further investigation as necessary.
+Hertfordshire County Council will do as much as possible to prevent applications being made from fraudulent addresses, including referring cases to the Shared Anti-Fraud service for further investigation as necessary.

 Address evidence is frequently requested, monitored and checked and school places will be withdrawn when false information is deliberately provided.
-Action will be taken in the following circumstances:
+Hertfordshire County Council will take action in the following circumstances:

-| When a child's application address does not match the address of that child at their current school.

-| When a child lives at a different address to the applicant.

-| When the applicant does not have parental responsibility.

-| When a family move shortly after the closing date of applications when one or more of the following applies:
+- When a child's application address does not match the address of that child at their current school - When a child lives at a different address to the applicant - When the applicant does not have parental responsibility - When a family move shortly after the closing date of applications when one or more of the following applies: - o The family has moved to a property from which their application was less likely to be successful - o The family has returned to an existing property

-o The family has moved to a property from which their application was less likely to be successful on The family has returned to an existing property o The family lived in rented accommodation for a short period of time (anything less than a year) over the application period o Official/public records show an alternative address at the time of application

-| When a child starts at the allocated school and their address is different from the address used at the time of application.
+- o The family lived in rented accommodation for a short period of time (anything less than a year) over the application period - o Official/public records show an alternative address at the time of the application - When a child starts at the allocated school and their address is different from the address used at the time of application

-Parents/carers will need to show that they have relinquished residency ties with their previous property and they, and their child(ren) are permanently residing at the address given on the application form.
+Parents/carers will need to show that they have relinquished residency ties with their previous property and they, and their child(ren), are permanently residing at the address given on the application form.